wbbeyourself/MAC-SQL/README.md

 # 🔥 Updates
+- [**2024-02-18**] We have updated the paper, with updates mainly focusing on experiments and framework details, check it out! [link](https://arxiv.org/abs/2312.11242).
 - [**2023-12-26**] We have updated the paper, with updates mainly focusing on the title, abstract, introduction, some details, and appendix.
 In addition, we give some bad case examples on `bad_cases` folder, check it out!
 - [**2023-12-19**] We released our first version [paper](https://arxiv.org/abs/2312.11242), [code](https://github.com/wbbeyourself/MAC-SQL).
 Check it out!